ashish16052/devsprint_studhelpers/README.md

 ## Features

 - Sell your products by placing the minimal amount of bid to take place
-- Drag and drop images (to make your deal look authentic and better)
+- Drag and drop images in sell section (to make your deal look authentic and better)
 - Buy Products by placing the appropriate bid.
 - Request products that you want to buy